 - 1 tsp baking soda

 - 1 cup + 2 tbsp unsalted butter, browned

 - 1 cup dark brown sugar

 - 1/2 cup granulated sugar

 - 1 large egg + 1 egg yolk

 - Maldon sea salt for sprinkling

 - Start by browning the butter.
 In a saucepan, heat the butter over medium heat, stirring occasionally at first.
 The surface will begin to form bubbles.

 - When it’s done, pour it into a glass measuring cup.
 Scrape down the bottom of the pan because you don’t want to miss those brown bits at the bottom.
 Make sure it measures 1 cup.
 If it’s a little over, take some out.
 If it’s a little under, add some water.
-Some of the water in the butter boils out which is why you’re left with a little less than what you started with.

-- Place it in the fridge to cool down a bit.
-Don’t leave it in for more than 15-20 minutes.
+- Place it in the fridge to cool down.
+Don’t leave it in for more than 30 minutes.
 It should be a liiiiittle warm to the touch but not hot.

 - While the butter chills, chop the chocolate.